DasikaMadhu/WQU-ADSL-Notes/Basic Concepts and Vocabulary.md

 - A variable is a name attached to a piece of data
 - Simply put, it is a container to store data
 - First define a variable, then use that name when you refer to that piece of data
-- They reserve some space in memory to store data
+- They reserve some space in memory to store data and can hold a small piece of information, or it can hold many gigabytes of data
 ```
 # int data type
 age = 24